hyundai-robotics/doc-hi6-embedded-plc/book.md

 When the input DO36 is active, DOW2 will be bitwise or operated to the value of &H0F0F, and the result value will be set in the internal state relay DIL8.

 ![](../_assets/or.png)
-# 5. Difference in the Embedded PLC between Hi5a and Hi6
+# 5. Difference in the Embedded PLC between Hi5a and ${cont_model}

-The functions of the Hi6 controller's embedded PLC are similar to those of the Hi5a controller's embedded PLC, and the same HRLadder, or the same ladder editor, is used.
+The functions of the ${cont_model} controller's embedded PLC are similar to those of the Hi5a controller's embedded PLC, and the same HRLadder, or the same ladder editor, is used.
-Therefore, users who are already familiar with the functions of the Hi5a controller's embedded PLC can quickly learn from this manual by checking only the different parts in the Hi6 controller.
+Therefore, users who are already familiar with the functions of the Hi5a controller's embedded PLC can quickly learn from this manual by checking only the different parts in the ${cont_model} controller.

 The following content includes the list of the different parts.